 - After the soaking is complete, it is time to plant your cuttings.

-Step 2: Plant the Cutting
+Step 2: Planting the Cuttings

 - Remove the cuttings and place them in a clean paper towel to dry.

 - Apply a small amount of rooting hormone to the cut end.